jghaines/lambda-auth0-authorizer/README.md

 You will need to obtain a test Bearer Token.
 This is the [id_token](https://auth0.com/docs/tokens/id_token) that is provided by a successful Auth0 authentication.
-The id_token is valid for 10 hours (36000 seconds) by default
+The id_token is valid for 10 hours (36000 seconds) by default.

 You can check your id_token by passing it to Auth0's API test interface:
 https://auth0.com/docs/auth-api#post--tokeninfo